 Mr. Campbell has been practicing law since 1984.
-His areas of practice are reclamation and water law, water transfers, agricultural finance (especially in relation to and secured by water and water rights), planning, zoning and development matters, including water supply for new development, CEQA, NEPA and Federal and state Endangered Species Act compliance.
+His areas of practice are reclamation and water law, water transfers, agricultural finance, planning, zoning and development matters, including water supply for new development, CEQA, NEPA and Federal and state Endangered Species Act compliance.
 Mr. Campbell provides agricultural and water counsel to several institutional lenders.
-He has been involved in numerous large loan workout transactions and has assisted several financial institutions in packaging and marketing thousands of acres acquired in settlement of debt.
-Mr. Campbell is general counsel to Root Creek Water District.
+He has been involved in numerous large loan workout transactions and has assisted several financial institutions in packaging and marketing millions of acres acquired in settlement of debt.

 - Boalt Hall School of Law, University of California (J.D., 1984; M.A.
 City/Regional Planning, 1984)